 The math behind medical claims reserving / IBNR reserving have remained relatively unchanged for decades.
 As we step into the future, the methods do not need to change but rather the way we look at them needs a bit of a paradigm switch.
 IBNR no longer should be an estimate that is only used to fill a line on the general ledger but rather it should be used to assess the overall health of a company through monitoring reports in the model.
 Models do not need to get more complex, but rather need to be more simplified using more visuals in order to get to a reasonable answer.
 Instead of increasing the complexity of the formulas used we should work toward automating manual tasks in order to spend more time actually trying to understand what is going on in the data and how it needs to be adjusted.
 As long as there are actuaries, there are going to be spreadsheets with countless lines of numbers.
 As we move forward with IBNR estimation the top priority needs to be maximizing the power and usefulness of the model, while making the output easy to understand and implement by non-actuaries.
 In the end, an estimate is only a number to a person that cannot understand what it is based on.

 About the Author:

-Joshua W. Axene, ASA, FCA, MAAA, is a consulting Actuary at Axene Health Partners, LLC and is based in AHP's Murrieta, CA office.
-Josh can be reached at (951) 541-6422 or josh.axene@axenehp.com.
+Joshua Axene, FSA, FCA, MAAA is an Actuary with Axene Health Partners, LLC and is based in AHP's Temecula, CA office.
+Josh can be reached at (951) 405-4949 or josh.axene@axenehp.com.